 5.1.
 Use for gross domestic product nowcasts

 Using PCA and linear regression we estimated constant GDP prices with industry turnover as primary regression and traffic data as secondary.
 Testing many combinations, we predicted the current and next period with the optimal model.
 We expected that the best result would be obtained when using cargo traffic on regional roads.
-Due to the transit nature of traffic in Slovenia, our view was that the inclusion of motorwayway traffic would be detrimental to our results.
-In order To test our assumptions we used a dataset of full traffic data, as well as datasets of only cargo traffic data, all traffic on regional roads and cargo-only traffic on regional roads.
+Due to the transit nature of traffic in Slovenia, our view was that the inclusion of motorway traffic would be detrimental to our results.
+To test our assumptions, we used a dataset of full traffic data, as well as datasets of only cargo traffic data, all traffic on regional roads and cargo-only traffic on regional roads.

 5.2.
 Result of GDP estimation

-As can be seen from the Table 1 below, the relative errors of estimations when using traffic data are seldom more than a percent.
+As can be seen from Table 1 below, the relative errors of estimations when using traffic data are seldom more than 1%.

 Table 1.
 Estimates and errors of no-traffic data and traffic data sets